 Now connect the tankfull probe.
-The tankfull probe comes with a brass 3/4" NPT fitting that is attached to a 2" aluminum reducer fitting for use with a standard 55 gallon (208 liter) drum or larger tank.
+The tankfull probe comes with a brass 3/4" NPT fitting that is attached to a 2" aluminum reducer fitting for use with a standard 55-gallon (208 liter) drum or larger tank.
 Remove the 2" reducer fitting for a 3/4" bung hole.
 Adapters are available for other fittings.
 The tankfull float will rise when the product level is approximately 4" (102 mm) from the top of the recovery tank.
 The standard tankfull assembly comes with a 25' (7.5m) cable, but alternate lengths can be provided by Geotech.

 Once the tankfull probe is fitted onto the recovery tank, run its cable next to the input hose into the right portal on the PCM.
 Locate the 8-pin tankfull control cable receptacle.
 Carefully connect the control cable to the receptacle on the EP box.
 The connector and receptacle are slotted.
-Line up the slots, push on the connector and tighten it clockwise.
+Line up the slots, push on the connector, and tighten it clockwise.
 The tankfull and buoy cable connectors are not interchangeable.

 The tankfull cable must be connected for the system to operate.
 This also acts as a safety function in case the cable is severed.
+Using HAND mode will bypass the failsafe and allow the motor to run regardless of a broken tankfull probe.